Skip to main content

 Impact spectrum: addressing the action-based modelling challenge

-Impact spectrum is a tool that finance professionals can use to shift each action variables relative to a baseline and compare the change in a chosen outcome.
+An impact spectrum is a tool that finance professionals can use to shift each action variables relative to a baseline and compare the change in a chosen outcome.

 In a dynamic model, action variables are equivalent to input variables or impact variables.
-For models fully driven by company fundamentals, an impact variable can be any variable that specifies a financing or operating action – the amount of new debt in the action of borrowing, the percentage of current inventory sold in the action of selling, the tax rate in the action of paying income tax, etc. The outcome variables are what the models predict or simulate, which are essentially all the items on a balance sheet and income statement.
+For models fully driven by company fundamentals, an impact variable can be any variable that specifies a financing or operating action – the amount of new debt in the action of borrowing, the percentage of current inventory sold in the action of selling, the tax rate in the action of paying income tax, etc. The outcome variables are what the models predict or simulate, which are essential to all the items on a balance sheet and income statement.

 In the example below, there are two possible outcome variables 1) the time to bankruptcy and 2) the growth of cash level over the projection horizon (in case no bankruptcy happens).
 One can certainly choose other outcome variables such as total growth of sales etc.